entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 476. Main lateral lane ends on the posterior lateral plate: absent (0); present (1).
 > - This character is present in kujdanowiaspis and some phlycatenids.

+477. Constricted contact between rostral and pineal plate: absent (0); present (1).
+> - This character is present in wuttagoonaspids, *Bryantolepis*, and *Anarthraspis*.

 ** Hindmost spino-occipital nerves pierce the occipital region: ventrally (0); dorsally (1).
 >  - This characters is present in Pachyosteomorph arthrodires, such as *Paralciosteus*.